 - Development speed and save money

 - Hard to determine user interface

 - The framework is immature

 React Native provides businesses with several options and flexibility.
-React Native app development renders great productivity and is very easy to set up.
+React Native app development renders excellent productivity and is easy to set up.
 You can reach out to a professional React Native app development company if you want to create applications that are highly scalable, robust, secure, and according to the users-demand.
-This is one of the most popular open-source platforms having various unique features such as the ones already discussed in this article.
+It is one of the most popular open-source platforms having various unique features such as the ones already discussed in this article.

 Is React Native Still in Demand in 2023?

 Yes, React Native is still in demand, even in 2023.
 It is in high order among developers and software development companies due to its efficiency in building cross-platform mobile apps.

 Can we run React Native App without Expo?

 Yes, you can run a React Native app without using Expo.
 Expo provides tools and libraries to simplify the development process, but you can also create and run React Native apps using the React Native CLI.